ekmixon/orca-securechange/README.md

 **Adding a new script to SecureChange**

-* Login to SecureChange through the web UI and open Settings -> SecureChange API.
+   * Go to Settings -> SecureChange API.
    * Click on the Add script button.
    * Give a name to the new script.
    * In the "Full path" field enter the following path: /usr/local/orca/bin/rest_integration.py.